 |2.13||Apply explosion-protection requirements to the design of electrical systems and installations|

 What happened to the UEE Units of Competency?

 With the introduction of the new Electrotechnology Training Package Release 2 in October 2020, the older UEE units of competency for design in hazardous areas have been deleted and have not been replaced with any equivalent units of competency.
 Extend Training, in partnership with Response Consulting, will now be offering hazardous area design training based on AS/NZS 4761.1:2018 “Competencies for working with electrical equipment for hazardous areas (EEHA)”.
-This training still meets the requirements of AS/NZS 60079.14:2017 Clause 4.5, with participants receiving a Certificate of Training and Assessment upon successful completion of the course.
+Participants receive a Certificate of Training and Assessment upon successful completion of the course.